Vonng/pigsty/docs/PGSQL-CONF.md

 - [Replica](#replica): Define a basic HA cluster with one primary & one replica.
 - [Offline](#offline): Define a dedicated instance for OLAP/ETL/Interactive queries
 - [Sync Standby](#sync-standby): Enable synchronous commit to ensure no data loss.
-- [Quorum Commit](#quorum-commit):   Use quorum sync commit for even higher consistency level.
+- [Quorum Commit](#quorum-commit):   Use quorum sync commit for an even higher consistency level.
 - [Standby Cluster](#standby-cluster): Clone an existing cluster and follow it
 - [Delayed Cluster](#delayed-cluster): Clone an existing cluster for emergency data recovery
 - [Citus Cluster](#citus-cluster): Define a Citus distributed database cluster